cocogon/Degus/README.md

 # Degus
 Data for the manuscript "Spatial maps and oscillations in the healthy hippocampus of Octodon degus, a natural model of sporadic Alzheimer’s disease"

+Data inlcudes position inside an open field and positions for the spikes of individual cells.